 4.00pm Saturday 7 May 2022

-Accompanying the exhibition is a catalogue featuring essays by Jonathan McBurnie, Nathan Shepherdson and Megan Williams alongside images of the artworks and some of the poems providing an important document of Slack Water as a project.
-The catalogue can be purchased from our online shop.
+Accompanying the exhibition was a catalogue featuring essays by Jonathan McBurnie, Nathan Shepherdson and Megan Williams alongside images of the artworks and some of the poems providing an important document of Slack Water as a project.

 Arryn Snowball talks about Slack Water